 Pomona College is often named as one of the top five liberal arts schools in the country.
 The 140-acre campus is short car rides from the mountains, the beach, and the desert.
-Pomona College has just over 1,700 undergraduates, but the school is part of the Claremont Colleges consortium.
+Pomona College has nearly 1,800 undergraduates, but the school is part of the Claremont Colleges consortium.
 Students have a chance to take classes at these other schools, and they often participate in social activities affiliated with them too.

 There are many extracurricular activities to take part in on the Pomona campus.
-There are more than 200 student organizations and dozens more through the other schools.
+There are more than 300 student organizations and dozens more through the other schools.
 There are several newspapers, a central government, and an environmental group that is very popular.
 Additionally, students can participate in On the Loose (OTL), an outdoors club where students can go on camping adventures.
 Approximately half also choose to take part in the study abroad program.
-Pomona offers more than 49 programs in over 32 countries around the world.
+Pomona offers more 69 programs in 39 countries all around the world.
 Pomona College also has a small athletic program in partnership with Pitzer College.
 About 20 percent of Pomona College students participate in a varsity sport and they compete with 10 men’s and 11 women’s teams in the NCAA’s Division III Southern California Intercollegiate Athletic Conference.

 Applicants interested in a liberal arts education will find that Pomona College has much to offer.
 Because students are permitted to take courses at any of the five Claremont Colleges, educational pursuits are plentiful.
 Pomona has also consistently been named one of the happiest colleges in the US.
 Individuals looking for a small, close community will fall in love with the spirit of the Claremont Colleges.
 They’ll also appreciate the proximity to LA and the closeness to the beach and mountains.
 Intimate class settings and a wide array of extracurricular activities only add to what Pomona College can bring to the undergraduate experience.